 On-campus: Fees are invoiced on a monthly basis.

 Online: The first $1,490 is invoiced prior to the commencement of the course, and the balance is invoiced within 14-days of the course commencing.
-If you wish to pay for your fees through a payment plan, a payment of $375 is required to confirm your enrolment with the balance to be paid in 6 equal monthly payments of $242.45 totalling $1,929.70.
+If you wish to pay for your fees through a payment plan, a payment of $475 is required to confirm your enrolment with the balance to be paid in 6 equal monthly payments of $242.45 totalling $1,929.70.

 On-campus: Fees are payable within 7-days of receiving an invoice from Dolph Business School.
 50% of your tuition fees are to be paid when the student accepts a place at Dolph Business School.
 The balance of the tuition fees is due 2-weeks before the commencement of Term 2.
 Fees for the workbooks is due 2-weeks prior to the commencement of the course.

 Please ensure you read and understand our Fees and Charges policy prior to enrolling into one of our courses.

 Dolph Business School accepts payment for fees using: